 Cytotechnologists are trained to look for abnormalities such as cancerous cells, pre-cancerous cells or infectious disease.
 Most notably, cytotechnologists are responsible for the interpretation of the Pap test — a test of cervical cells that checks for changes in these cells that may lead to a diagnosis of cervical cancer, abnormal cervical cells or an infection.

-Upon completion of a cytotechnology program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), in collaboration with the Cytotechnology Programs Review Committee of the American Society of Cytopathology, students are eligible to sit for a national certification examination given by the American Society for Clinical Pathology Board of Certification.
+Upon completion of a cytotechnology program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), in collaboration with the Cytotechnology Programs Review Committee (CPRC) , students are eligible to sit for a national certification examination given by the American Society for Clinical Pathology’s Board of Certification (ASCP-BOC).
 Successful completion of this examination indicates attainment of entry level proficiency in the field, and individuals are then recognized as CT(ASCP) – certified cytotechnologists.
 Additional certifications -specialist in cytotechnology (SCT) and molecular biology (MB) can be obtained.

 Hospitals, private laboratories, universities, government facilities and industries employ cytotechnologists.
 Among these practice settings, there may be supervisory, educational and administrative level positions available to cytotechnologists, with opportunities possibly requiring additional experience or education.

 What is the average salary for a cytotechnologist?

 The median U.S. cytotechnologist salary range is between $58,926 and $84,056 annually.

 Source: Salary.com, February 2016.

 Where can I find accredited cytotechnology programs?